Alias Shenanigans

 Basically, same as observation 1, except this time we’re overwriting the fully qualified module name:

-Set-Alias -Name Microsoft.Powershell.Utility\Write-Host -Value calc.exe
+Set-Alias -Name Microsoft.Powershell.Utility\Write-Host -Value Not_Malware.exe